 |These subjects are offered as an option with the number of groups depending on demand.
 Separate Science, History, Geography French, Spanish, Food, Resistant Materials, Electronics, Textiles, Music, Art, PE Child Development, Creative Media, Business Computing, IT, CoPE, Performing Arts*||All option blocks have two hours a week Subjects are divided into four option blocks|

 The PSHEE curriculum is divided into themes which are covered in roughly six-week blocks.
-In addition the College collapses the timetable three times across the year to run extended PSHEE sessions.

 The themes are: Resilience (includes Mindfulness and Character education), Social Enterprise (includes Global Learning), Risk (includes drugs, alcohol, e-safety), RSE (Relationship and Sex Education), Financial Capability and CEIAG (Careers Education Information Advice and Guidance).